warp1337/p_jenkins_monitor/README.md

 1. mkdir ~/sketchbook
 2. git clone this into ~/sketchbook
 3. Edit the config.json according to your needs
-4. Download the latest release of https://processing.org/, fire it up, and open the Jenkins_Monitor.pde
+4. Get the latest release of https://processing.org/, fire it up, and open the Jenkins_Monitor.pde
 5. Run it! (press "Play")